Army officer candidate on a field exercise during 12-week OCS training

 The reasons for getting recycled at OCS are tied to non-negotiable performance standards.
 A candidate might fail a critical physical fitness test, struggle with a land navigation course, or not pass a major academic exam on military law or tactics.
 It can also happen if instructors feel a candidate has not demonstrated the required leadership qualities under pressure.
 The standards are intentionally strict to ensure every new officer is fully prepared for their responsibilities.

 Ultimately, this means the advertised length of OCS is the minimum time you will spend there.
-Being recycled is one of the biggest factors affecting OCS completion time, and it can add several weeks or even a few months to your training schedule.
-But even for those who graduate on time, the clock on their training doesn't stop at commissioning, it's just the first step in a much longer educational journey.
+Being recycled is one of the biggest factors affecting how long OCS actually takes, and it can add several weeks, or even a few months, to your training schedule.
+And even for those who graduate on time, the clock doesn't stop at commissioning: it's just the first step in a much longer training pipeline.

 After Commissioning: The Hidden Time Commitment of Follow-On Schools